jamasoftware-ps/py-jama-script-runner/README.md

 ## How to use this library

-The file "print_projects.py" Can be referenced as an example project.
+The file "print_projects.py" Can be referenced as an example of how to use project.

 1) **Define** the input parameters for your script that the user will enter through the GUI.
-To def

     #### Custom Widgets:
     You can choose from the following type of Input widget for your fields.